Dynamics of Mobile Manipulators using Dual Quaternion Algebra: Gauss's Principle of Least Constraint

 \section{Gauss's Principle of Least Constraint}

-The Gauss's Principle of Least Constraint \cite{Kalaba1993} is a differential variational principle, equivalent to the D'Alembert one, that is based on the variation of the acceleration.
-For a system composed of $n$ bodies, it can be stated as a least-squares minimization problem, as follows
+The GPLC \cite{Kalaba1993} is a differential variational principle, equivalent to the D'Alembert one, that is based on the variation of the acceleration.
+For a system composed of $n$ bodies, it can be stated as the least-squares minimization problem